 Learn everything about Chateau Fayat Pomerol with wine tasting notes and wine with food pairings.
 Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Fayat, History, Overview

 When the estate was created in 2006, it was known as Chateau Fayat Thunevin.
 At the time, it was a 50/50 partnership between Clement Fayat, who also owns Chateau La Dominique in St. Emilion as well as Chateau Clement Pichon in the Haut Medoc and Ets Thunevin, owned by Jean Luc Thunevin and Murielle Andraud of Valandraud fame.

 Today the Pomerol chateau is now known as Chateau Fayat.
-Jean Luc Thunevin continues to consult the wine making and marketing at Chateau Fayat.
-Michel Rolland is also a consultant.
+Jean Luc Thunevin continues to consult the winemaking and marketing at Chateau Fayat.
+Michel Rolland is also active here as a consultant.

-Since 2009, Chateau Fayat was able to increase their holdings in Pomerol.
-This took place when the owner, Clement Fayat was able to merge land from vineyards he began purchasing in 1984, Vieux Bourgneuf, Prieurs de la Commanderie and Commanderie de Mazeyres.
+Since 2009, Chateau Fayat was able to increase its holdings in Pomerol.
+This took place when the owner, Clement Fayat was able to merge land from three vineyards he began purchasing in 1984, Vieux Bourgneuf, Prieurs de la Commanderie, and Commanderie de Mazeyres.

 Chateau Fayat Vineyards, Terroir, Grapes, Winemaking

 The average age of the vines is an impressive 50 years old.
 They have some of the oldest vines in the Pomerol appellation as they some Cabernet Franc that was planted in 1902!
 The vines are planted to a density of 6,000 vines per hectare for the old vines.
 Newer plantings are taking place at 9,000 vines per hectare.